openvinotoolkit/openvino/docs/notebooks/pixtral-with-output.rst

 .. parsed-literal::

-    2024-10-08 04:21:32.940160: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-10-23 03:13:53.907119: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-10-08 04:21:32.974138: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-10-23 03:13:53.940806: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-10-08 04:21:33.587724: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-10-23 03:13:54.509755: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:20: FutureWarning: `VQEncoderOutput` is deprecated and will be removed in version 0.31.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:20: FutureWarning: `VQEncoderOutput` is deprecated and will be removed in version 0.31.
 Importing `VQEncoderOutput` from `diffusers.models.vq_model` is deprecated and this will be removed in a future version.
 Please use `from diffusers.models.autoencoders.vq_model import VQEncoderOutput`, instead. deprecate("VQEncoderOutput", "0.31", deprecation_message)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:25: FutureWarning: `VQModel` is deprecated and will be removed in version 0.31.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:25: FutureWarning: `VQModel` is deprecated and will be removed in version 0.31.
 Importing `VQModel` from `diffusers.models.vq_model` is deprecated and this will be removed in a future version.
 Please use `from diffusers.models.autoencoders.vq_model import VQModel`, instead. deprecate("VQModel", "0.31", deprecation_message)
-    Framework not specified.
-Using pt to export the model.
-    Loading checkpoint shards: 100%|██████████████████| 6/6 [00:01<00:00,  3.44it/s]
+    Loading checkpoint shards: 100%|██████████████████| 6/6 [00:01<00:00,  3.46it/s]
-    Automatic task detection to image-text-to-text.
-    Using framework PyTorch: 2.2.2+cpu
-    Overriding 1 configuration item(s)
-    	- use_cache -> True
     We detected that you are passing `past_key_values` as a tuple of tuples.
 This is deprecated and will be removed in v4.47.
 Please convert your cache or use an appropriate `Cache` class (https://huggingface.co/docs/transformers/kv_cache#legacy-cache-format)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:447: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:447: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
 Recommended usage would be tensor.shape[0].
-Passing a tensor of different shape might lead to errors or silently give incorrect results. or len(self.key_cache[layer_idx]) == 0  # the layer has no cache /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:432: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
+Passing a tensor of different shape might lead to errors or silently give incorrect results. or len(self.key_cache[layer_idx]) == 0  # the layer has no cache /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/cache_utils.py:432: TracerWarning: Using len to get tensor shape might cause the trace to be incorrect.
 Recommended usage would be tensor.shape[0].
 Passing a tensor of different shape might lead to errors or silently give incorrect results. elif len(self.key_cache[layer_idx]) == 0:  # fills previously skipped layers; checking for tensor causes errors Starting from v4.46, the `logits` model output will have the same type as the model (except at train time, where it will always be FP32)
-    Using framework PyTorch: 2.2.2+cpu
     [ WARNING ] Unexpectedly found already patched module language_model.model.embed_tokens while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.
     [ WARNING ] Unexpectedly found already patched module language_model.model.layers.0.self_attn.q_proj while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.
     [ WARNING ] Unexpectedly found already patched module language_model.model.layers.0.self_attn.k_proj while applying ModuleExtension during PyTorch model conversion.
 Result of the conversion maybe broken.
 Depending on the exact issue it may lead to broken original model.